 2048 Hwy 6 NW, Oxford

 The Kent Park playground has a big play structure with slides and climbers.
 They also have swings for big kids and babies.
-If you want to make a day of it, you can go swimming at the Kent Park Beach or take the kids fishing, too.
+If you want to make a day of it, you can go swimming at the Kent Park Beach (closed for the 2018 season!) or take the kids fishing, too.

-If you like walking trails for you and your kiddos or if you are planning on doing the Blogger Dash (and we hope you are!) and you’d like a new spot to train, check out this pdf of Iowa City running and walking trails.
-Haven’t signed up yet for our Blogger Dash 5K but think it sounds awesome?
-Register here!
+If you like walking trails for you and your kiddos or if you’d like a new spot to train, check out this pdf of Iowa City running and walking trails.